 Assessment data play an essential role in MTSS.
 Schools and districts use assessment data as part of a continuous improvement process.
-In order to effectively implement an integrated Multi-Tiered System of Supports, information must be collected and used to continuously evaluation and improve the supports for students.
+In order to effectively implement an integrated Multi-Tiered System of Supports, information must be collected and used to continuously evaluate and improve the supports for students.

 Student Assessments are used to gather information about students' skills, behavior and performance for direct use in instructional planning and program evaluation.